University of Oxford

 The University of Oxford is a collegiate research university in Oxford, England.
 There is evidence of teaching as early as 1096, making it the oldest university in the English-speaking world and the world's second-oldest university in continuous operation.
-It grew rapidly from 1167 when Henry II banned English students from attending the University of Paris.
-After disputes between students and Oxford townsfolk in 1209, some academics fled north-east to Cambridge where they established what became the University of Cambridge.
-The two English ancient universities share many common features and are jointly referred to as Oxbridge.
+It grew rapidly from 1167, when Henry II prohibited English students from attending the University of Paris.
+After escalating conflict between students and the Oxford townspeople, some Oxford academics fled northeast to Cambridge, where they established the University of Cambridge in 1209.
+The two universities share many common features and are jointly referred to as Oxbridge.

-The university is made up of thirty-nine semi-autonomous constituent colleges, five permanent private halls, and a range of academic departments which are organised into four divisions.
-All the colleges are self-governing institutions within the university, each controlling its own membership and with its own internal structure and activities.
+The University of Oxford is made up of 43 colleges.
+Formally, only 36 of these are called colleges (independent bodies) while 4 are permanent private halls (owned by a larger religious organisation), and 3 are societies (controlled directly by the University). and a range of academic departments that are organised into four divisions.
+Colleges control their own membership and activities.
+Typically social life for students is centred around fellow college members.
 All students are members of a college.
-It does not have a main campus, and its buildings and facilities are scattered throughout the city centre.
-Undergraduate teaching at Oxford consists of lectures, small-group tutorials at the colleges and halls, seminars, laboratory work and occasionally further tutorials provided by the central university faculties and departments.
-Postgraduate teaching is provided predominantly centrally.
+Oxford does not have a main campus.
+Its buildings and facilities are scattered throughout the city centre and around the town.
+Undergraduate teaching at the university consists of lectures, small-group tutorials at the colleges and halls, seminars, laboratory work and tutorials provided by the central university faculties and departments.
+Postgraduate teaching is provided in a predominantly centralised fashion.

-Oxford operates the world's oldest university museum, as well as the largest university press in the world and the largest academic library system nationwide.
-In the fiscal year ending 31 July 2019, the university had a total income of £2.45 billion, of which £624.8 million was from research grants and contracts.
+Oxford operates the Ashmolean Museum, the world's oldest university museum; Oxford University Press, the largest university press in the world; and the largest academic library system nationwide.
+In the fiscal year ending 31 July 2024, the university had a total consolidated income of £3.05 billion, of which £778.9 million was from research grants and contracts.
+In 2024, Oxford ranked first nationally for undergraduate education.